DanielRobertNicoud/dupont-contraction/README.md

 This package provides tools to work and do explicit computations on Sullivan and Dupont forms, as well as calculating the action of the various maps involved in the Dupont contraction and the transferred structure from the Sullivan algebra (a commutative algebra) to the Dupont algebra (which receives the structure of a commutative algebra up to homotopy).

+Install this package from [PyPi](https://pypi.org/project/dupont-contraction/1.0.0/): `pip install dupont-contraction`

+# Mathematical objects <a name="mathematicalobjects"></a>

 We work in the homological convention over the field $\mathbb{Q}$ of rational numbers.

-# Mathematical objects <a name="mathematicalobjects"></a>

 We give a brief recollection of the mathematical objects in play.
 For more details, we direct the reader to the article of Lunardon.